maxjenius/AgGridPCFTemplate/README.md

 `agDateColumnFilter` setup for any detected date fields so the filter's picker matches the built-in `FluentDateTimeCellEditor`.

+The grid container now allows visible overflow so these pickers remain visible even when the control is embedded inside a tight layout.

 ### Cell Content
 The grid provides several options for controlling how values are displayed inside each cell: